You are currently in the en section of the site.

 3. Exemption certificates

-The cost of an NHS prescription is £9.35 for each medicine.
-If your doctor prescribes more than one medication then you will need to pay £9.35 for each one.
+The prescription charge increased by 25p to £9.90 for each medicine or appliance dispensed.
+If your doctor prescribes more than one medication then you will need to pay £9.90 for each one.
 This can be expensive if you have a lot of different medications to take.
-You can buy pre-payment certificates, which reduce the cost of your prescriptions.
-You can find out more about this in the next pages.

 You can buy pre-payment certificates which reduce the cost of your prescriptions.

 If you have paid to see a doctor privately, and they have given you a prescription, this will cost you more than an NHS prescription.
-You will need to speak to your doctor about how much their prescriptions cost.
+Your NHS GP will not usually be able to transfer a private prescription to an NHS prescription.
+For clarity over the cost and administration of a prescription, please speak to your GP.

 Share this article